Obinnaval0001/Maven-Toys-Sales-Report/README.md

 ### Reduce Sales Losses:

-* Use data analytics to monitor stock levels in real time and trigger alerts for restocking.
+* Use data analytics to monitor real-time stock levels and trigger restocking alerts.
 * Train store staff to upsell substitute products when primary items are out of stock.